 Everybody is in favor of allowing the free expression of ideas that they sympathize with, or, at least do not consider harmful.
 Real advocates of civil liberties oppose suppression even of ideas that they consider most abhorrent.
 They believe that the proper response to such speech is counterargument.

 An excellent example of this attitude was the 1970's Skokie, Illinois case [ACLU].
-A group of American Nazis planned to march in uniform, complete with swastikas, thru a street in a town with a substantial Jewish population.
-An injunction was issued to prohibit the march in order to spare the feelings of the residents, particularly the many holocaust survivors include among them.
+A group of American Nazis planned to march, in uniform, complete with swastikas, thru a street in a town with a substantial Jewish population.
+An injunction was issued to prohibit the march in order to spare the feelings of the residents, particularly the many holocaust survivors included among them.
 The ACLU, on First Amendment grounds, succeeded in getting the injunction overturned by the Supreme Court.
 This victory cost the ACLU some 30,000 members, but is considered to be a landmark case defining the organization's principles.

 The flourishing of free speech in the US is due to the fact that it is one of the few political principles that is supported by substantial numbers of Americans who agree on very little else [Malik].
-It is also true that that efforts to suppress free speech for various reasons have been made by people with very diverse political views.
+It is also true that efforts to suppress free speech for various reasons have been made by people with very diverse political views.
 Fortunately, the supporters have, thus far, prevailed.

 ACLU>, "ACLU History", ACLU